 Nintendo Switch has always been a product I struggled to understand as a lifelong PC gamer.
 As a citizen of a country Nintendo pretends doesn't exist I have zero nostalgia about any of their popular franchises.
 I'm not sure if I ever met anyone who owned any original Nintendo console before.
 So it was absolutely logical that I found a reason to buy a Switch and see what the deal is.

 Boom.
 It happened.

 Before we talk about Switch, I have to get through the boring part of explaining who I am and where I come from.
 It matters because I'm not your average lifestyle blogger or a tech reviewer who spent half their childhood playing all Zelda games.

 Before Switch, there was... nothing?

 We were familiar with a significant chunk of Nintendo's portfolio thanks to Pegasus console and dozens of unlicensed cartridges that could be sold legally due to faulty copyright law.
 Importers of bootleg NES clones made better job at introducing Nintendo to us than Nintendo themselves.

 I have zero reasons to love Nintendo for anything.
-While their titles were a part of my childhood, the company itself doesn't deserve a credit for that.
-They missed the opportunity to enter our market when people still had memories from Pegasus and they keep pretending the part of Europe between Germany and Russia is a meteor crater.
+While their titles were part of my childhood, the company itself doesn't deserve any credit for that.
+They missed the opportunity to enter our market when people still had memories from Pegasus and they still keep pretending the part of Europe between Germany and Russia is a meteor crater.
 Therefore, I treated buying a Switch like a gamble, with a plan to resell it if I fail to find a compelling reason to keep using it.

 Tl;dr: I still own a Switch with no plans of reselling it.
 I enjoy it despite its flaws.
 But my feelings towards Nintendo as a company didn't change much.